dnery/silver/README.md

 The implementation is modular enough to easily allow for checkmate/stalemate/draw detection in any end-game scenario, with little more code (it is in fact my next goal).
 Further on I'll be implementing a search mechanism based on **Alpha-beta search** and **Iterative deepening** and a static evaluation mechanism with hopefully-not-so-obvious heuristics, to improve move scoring and the decision making ability.

 ### How it works
 Provide the program with a [**FEN** compliant string](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) and it will list all the possible moves for the current player in [algebraic notation](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)), ordered by **score** (best to worst), along with a drawn board and the _Zobrist_ hash code for the position.
 The scoring mechanism is, so far, simple: It takes into account the moving piece with big bonuses for captures and promotions, varying with piece captured or promoted to.
-As I said, there's no evaluation mechanism yet, to provide an acceptably precise score for each move.
+As I said, there's no evaluation mechanism yet to provide an acceptably precise score for each move.

 Here's an example input...
 ```